|

 north of the Cours Mirabeau reflect an interlaced, muddled labyrinth

-of sheep tracks now trodden by flocks of tourists, students
+of "sheep tracks" now trodden by flocks of tourists, students

 and Aixois.
-An aerial view of the streets around Saint Sauveur, on the
+An aerial view of the streets around Saint Sauveur, on

-other hand, shows successive ovals, suggesting that they imitated the
+the other hand, shows successive ovals, suggesting that they imitated

-their interiors and the yard/garden space within.
+of their interiors and the yard/garden space within.
 Convents, chapels,

-stables, vaulted chambers and elegant cloisters have been absorbed and
+stables, vaulted chambers and elegant cloisters have been absorbed

-the bookstore of the same Order in the rue Espariat, the hôtel
+and the bookstore of the same Order in the rue Espariat, the hôtel

 du Manoir with its Franciscan cloister, and the restaurant lAbbaye

-des Cordeliers in the rue Lieutaud invite inspection.
+des Cordeliers in the rue Lieutaud invite inspection. |

 If

-it is true but regrettable that much of the Middle Ages lies buried
+it is true but regrettable that much of the Middle Ages lies

-fragments of the fourteenth century ramparts which have been restored
+nevertheless, fragments of the fourteenth century ramparts

-on either side of the rue Jacques de la Roque and the imposing Tourreluque
+which have been restored on either side of the rue Jacques

-, a substantial bastion for the defence of the city on the Boulevard
+for the defence of the city on the Boulevard Jean Jaures.

 The

-sixteenth century has left behind two intact (almost) remarkable buildings,
+sixteenth century has left behind two intact (almost) remarkable

-one as far beyond the ramparts to the north as Saint Jean de Malte is
+buildings, one as far beyond the ramparts to the north as

-to the south.
-The Hôpital Saint Jacques, a model of sturdy, practical,
+Saint Jacques, a model of sturdy, practical, purpose building

-purpose building for the benefit of the sick, the needy, and the aged,
+of the sick, the needy, and the aged, though crowded in by

-though crowded in by more recent additions of less noble stature and
+more recent additions of less noble stature and design,

-design, remains a landmark of interest, both for its impressive proportions
+landmark of interest, both for its impressive proportions

 and sobriety.
-In contrast, its contemporary, the hôtel Peyroneti,
+In contrast, its contemporary, the hôtel

-it from all other Aix town houses.
+that distinguishes it from all other Aix town houses. |

 Dominating